michaelnisi/troubled/data/posts/2018/cloudkit.md

 With the identifiers of changed zones, you’d now fetch the changed records, including deleted ones, again, passing a token, except now, the per-recordZone server change token.

-> CloudKit lets you ask for only what has changed!

-As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling—anticipating the worst—is paramount.
-Attachment to expectation causes suffering. 🐼
+As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling, anticipating the worst, is paramount—[fail-safe](https://en.wikipedia.org/wiki/Fail-safe).

 #### CloudKit is the obvious choice for synchronized storage of structured data